 So what does Simulation First Aid Training mean?
 It is a methodology that aims to promote deep learning and awareness by involving participants in realistic, critical incidents during which they are forced to consider a wide range of factors, make decisions and reflect on the outcomes.

 Simulation training provides participants with the opportunity to practice dealing with life or death situations in an environment where mistakes can be made.

-Medical schools have successfully been using simulation training for many years as it allows new doctors to train for high risk, low frequency events without endangering real patients.
-Simulation training has been shown to be more effective than traditional training in improving medical interns’ airway management skills.
-Interns who have undertaken simulation training demonstrate a significantly higher level of ability.
+Medical schools have successfully been using this training for many years as it allows new doctors to train for high risk, low frequency events without endangering real patients.
+This has been shown to be more effective than traditional training in improving medical interns’ airway management skills.
+Interns who have undertaken this demonstrate a significantly higher level of ability.
 Patient scenarios are seen as a valuable teaching method to complement the traditional approach.

 Simulation training develops teamwork and leadership skills

 Simulation training allows teams to work together to improve the effectiveness of each individual and of the team.

 When faced with a critical incident, someone must take leadership and ensure effective teamwork.
 Good communication will improve patient outcomes and reduce loss of life.
 The effective management of First Aid emergencies invariably requires a team of people, as is clearly seen in Intensive Care Units (ICU).